 Studies suggest that compulsive tanning is startlingly widespread, particularly among teens and people in their early twenties.
 A 2008 study of Virginia college students by researchers at Fox Chase Cancer Center concluded that 27 percent had symptoms of dependence upon tanning that were similar to symptoms in alcohol and drug-addicted people.
 The tanning addicts who showed an increasing craving for more and more UV exposure had difficulty controlling their time in the sun or their use of tanning beds, even though they knew its potentially harmful effects on their skin.
 While natural sunlight held a more powerful allure than the artificial kind, about 40 percent of the tanning addicts used tanning beds, which enabled them to get their fix even on cloudy days.
 Some even used tanning beds on sunny days [source: Science Daily].

 The Fox Chase researchers found that those addicted to tanning were also more likely to be excessively thin and smoke cigarettes than other students.
 And those findings dovetail other research that shows excessive tanners are more likely to consume higher levels alcohol, marijuana and other illicit drugs [source: Gardner].
 This research is significant because it suggests that UV junkies may have the same sort of mental problem -- that is, a brain genetically predisposed to addiction -- that drug addicts have.

-For more information on tanning, check into the links on the next page.
+For more information on tanning, check into the links below.